DETAILED ACTION

 grouping weight values at same coordinates in a plurality of channels of the transformed weight kernel to create a plurality of weight value groups (Para [0025] “An array of 16 multiply-accumulate units (MAU) are coupled to the request-assembly unit to process the requests.
 Each MAU takes as inputs eight sets of input values and a corresponding set of eight weights.
 In parallel, each of the eight inputs is multiplied by its corresponding weight to generate eight results…each of the eight inputs and their corresponding weights coming from eight different input feature maps might be for element in position (1,3) in a given cycle” and Para [0034] “parallelizing in the input channel dimension by having multiple IDPs each operate on different input maps in parallel (for example, eight input maps fed into the each MAU after reordering in the RAU), it is also possible and advantageous to parallelize in the output channel dimension” teaches grouping eight different set of eight weights values to same channel);

-mapping the plurality of feature value groups and the plurality of weight value groups to a plurality of types of multiply-accumulate (MAC) units included in the electronic device (Para [0025] “An array of 16 multiply-accumulate units (MAU) are coupled to the request-assembly unit to process the requests.
+mapping … the plurality of feature value groups and the plurality of weight value groups to at least one type of MAC unit from among a first type of MAC unit, a second type MAC unit, and a third type MAC unit included in a plurality of types of multiply-accumulate (MAC) units included in the electronic device (Para [0025] “An array of 16 multiply-accumulate units (MAU) are coupled to the request-assembly unit to process the requests.
 Each MAU takes as inputs eight sets of input values and a corresponding set of eight weights.
 In parallel, each of the eight inputs is multiplied by its corresponding weight to generate eight results… each of the eight inputs and their corresponding weights coming from eight different input feature maps might be for element in position (1,3) in a given cycle.
-Each IDP unit generates processing requests for different input feature maps and, since the corresponding weight kernels have 0 weights at different positions in the kernels, the requests generated by the input fetch units may be for processing of different output elements” teaches multiply-accumulate units include computations, transformed eight different input feature maps, and set of eight weights);
+Each IDP unit generates processing requests for different input feature maps and, since the corresponding weight kernels have 0 weights at different positions in the kernels, the requests generated by the input fetch units may be for processing of different output elements” teaches multiply-accumulate units performing computations, transforming eight different input feature maps, and a set of eight weights, as well as multiple MAUs);

 outputting a MAC operation value by performing, a MAC operation, for the plurality of feature value groups, with the plurality of weight value groups, respectively (Para [0025] “An array of 16 multiply-accumulate units (MAU) are coupled to the request-assembly unit to process the requests.
 Each MAU takes as inputs eight sets of input values and a corresponding set of eight weights.
 In parallel, each of the eight inputs is multiplied by its corresponding weight to generate eight results” teaches outputting a multiply-accumulate units performing operation using a feature values and weight value of eight sets);